PrashntS/OneDot6/readme.md

 A token based IM, file sharing app intented for *secure* "use and throw" kind of conversations.

 ### About the name
 OneDot6 is a codename, until a proper name is decided.
 Inspired from the Golden Ratio.
-Derived from: [PHIe1]e-1, "[]" is the floor function.
+Derived from: <code>[PHIe1]e-1, "[]" is the floor function.</code>

 ### Proposed technology
 Python (Bottle framework) for handshaking and Node.JS (Possibly) for the IM sockets.